openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/11_enums.rst

 immediately preceding constant plus one.

-If some but not all constants have their values set explicitly, then the values of the other constants are set by the following rules:
+If some but not all constants have their values set explicitly, then the values of the constants are set by the following rules:

 -  The value of the first constant without an explicit value is assigned to zero.